 My guess is that the ruby environment is doing something... weird ?
 And as a result, the winsock system is altered in a way that makes WSASocket unviable.

-Updated by usa (Usaku NAKAMURA) about 3 years ago
+Updated by usa (Usaku NAKAMURA) over 4 years ago

 First, You don't have to care about initializing/cleanup WinSock.